-- 6. Earn at least 16 credit hours in the major area in residence. - 7.
-A cumulative GPA of 3.5 is required for graduation from the Honors Program. - 8.
-Earn one half the credits required for a minor in residence (if applicable). - Successfully complete general education course requirements as outlined below. - 10.
-Exceptions to these requirements must be approved by the department and the VPAA.
-Residence credit does not include credit received through portfolio assessment or by challenge examination.
-Credits earned through internships, student teaching, practicums or any other off-campus programs specifically designed by departments to fulfill requirements for graduation are counted as residence credits.

-6 credits Art, Music, Theatre or Modern Language (minimum of two disciplines)

-3 credits ENG-103, Composition I: The Essay

-3 credits ENG-104, Composition II: Critical Writing

-3 credits HIS-106, Ancient and Medieval World Cultures or HIS-107, 16th to 18th Century World Cultures or HIS-108, 19th to 20th Century World Cultures or HIS-228, U.S. History & Government for Teachers or HIS-229, U.S. History Since 1877

-3 credits Literature Course

-3 credits MTH-125, Elementary Applications in Mathematics (or higher)

-4 credits Natural Science Lab Course

-1 credit PED-101, Life Long Wellness

-3 credits PSY-101, Introduction to Psychology or PSY-165, Lifespan Development

-1 credit THL-125, The Wisdom of Benedict

-3 credits BLI-101, Benedictine Leadership I

-3 credits BLI-201, Benedictine Leadership II

-1 credit BLI-401, Benedictine Leadership Capstone

-3 credits Philosophy/Theology Elective

-3 credits SOC-100, Introduction to Sociology or SOC-225, Foundations of Human Relations or

-SOC/EDN-377, Human Relations Skills
+7. A cur Honor 8.
+Earn (if appl 9.
+Succe outline 10.
+Exce depart received Credits other of at least 16 credit hours in the major area in residence. nulative GPA of 3.5 is required for graduation from the s Program. one half the credits required for a minor in residence licable). essfully complete general education course requirements as ad below. eptions to these requirements must be approved by the ment and the VPAA.
+Residence credit does not include credit d through portfolio assessment or by challenge examination. earned through internships, student teaching, practicums or any f-campus programs specifically designed by departments to fulfill ments for graduation are counted as residence credits.
+6 credits Art, Music, Theatre or Modern Language (minimum of two disciplines) 3 credits ENG-103, Composition I: The Essay 3 credits ENG-104, Composition II: Critical Writing 3 credits HIS-106, Ancient and Medieval World Cultures or HIS-107, 16th to 18th Century World Cultures or HIS-108, 19th to 20th Century World Cultures or HIS-228, U.S. History & Government for Teachers or HIS-229, U.S. History Since 1877 3 credits Literature Course 3 credits MTH-125, Elementary Applications in Mathematics (or higher) 4 credits Natural Science Lab Course 1 credit PED-101, Life Long Wellness 3 credits PSY-101, Introduction to Psychology or PSY-165, Lifespan Development 1 credit THL-125, The Wisdom of Benedict 3 credits BLI-101, Benedictine Leadership I 3 credits BLI-201, Benedictine Leadership II 1 credit BLI-401, Benedictine Leadership Capstone 3 credits Philosophy/Theology Elective 3 credits SOC-100, Introduction to Sociology or SOC-225, Foundations of Human Relations or SOC/EDN-377, Human Relations Skills